-- PRO-Tip: Use liquid measuring cups, not dry measuring cups for the best results.
+- PRO-Tip: Use liquid measuring cups (affiliate link), not dry measuring cups for the best results.

 - Read through the directions once or twice before starting.
 Since this recipe has numerous steps and each layer needs to chill, you don’t want to mess up!

 - Start with a colored jello layer for the best appearance.

 - PRO-Tip: If you want a true rainbow jello, pattern your layers after the colors of the rainbow.
 Do you remember ROY-G-BIV?
 That’s how we remembered the order of a rainbow’s colors.
 Red-Orange-Yellow-Green-Blue-Indigo-Violet!
 This version has just 5 colors: Blue – Green – Red – Yellow – Orange.
 Use that as a guide to layer your jello flavors.

 - If the sweetened condensed milk mixture happens to gel while you’re waiting on the previous layer to set, just set it in a bowl of warm water and it will liquefy.